filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

     cd libs
     ```

-1. Copy the Zondax contracts with the methods you wish to call from [the contracts folder](https://github.com/Zondax/filecoin-solidity/tree/master/contracts/v0.8) into `libs`.
+1. Copy the Zondax contracts with the methods you wish to call from [the contracts folder](https://github.com/Zondax/filecoin.sol/tree/master/contracts/v0.8) into `libs`.

 ### Call a built-in actor

-Once you've either imported particular contracts manually or simply installed `filecoin-solidity` using npm, create a callable method to access the built-in actor methods the way you normally would in a Solidity smart contract.
+Once you've either imported particular contracts manually or simply installed `filecoin.sol` using npm, create a callable method to access the built-in actor methods the way you normally would in a Solidity smart contract.
 Working examples of smart contracts that call built-in actor methods are available in the [reference guide]({{< ref "/reference/built-in-actors/filecoin-sol" >}}).